TomHorsfall/n1ghtfall-tips/Active Directory Attacks/AD Terms/README.md

 To not get confused moving forward here are some notes about the TGT.

 Information contained in a TGT is all associated with the user that has authenticated.
 Including:
- a.
-Group memberships (permissions the user has)
+- Group memberships (permissions the user has)
- b.
-The domain
+- The domain
- c.
-A timestamp
+- A timestamp
- d.
-The IP Address of the Client
+- The IP Address of the Client
- e.
-The session key
+- The session key

 To avoid tampering, the TGT is encrypted by a secret known only by the KDC and cannot be decrypted by the client (knowing this, if a user somehow got ahold of the secret used by the KDC, they could use this to create false tickets which is better known as a Golden Ticket Attack)